icpc/ccs-specs/Contest_API.md

  "message":"Teams cannot send clarifications to another team"}
  ```

-### HTTPS and Authentication
+### Authentication

-The API provider may allow HTTP or unauthenticated access for information
+The API provider may allow unauthenticated access for information
 that is fully public - i.e. may be visible to everyone including
 spectators and teams.
 If provided this must be read-only access
 (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed).